mrdonado/blog/_posts/2018-09-10-kubernetes.markdown

 # Beyond docker compose

-Right after I started using docker to containerize my applications, I used to define a `docker-compose.yml` file together with them (sometimes in a separate repository) in order to define an example local deployment.
-With [docker-compose](https://docs.docker.com/compose/) you could:
+Right after I started using docker to containerize my applications, I used to include a `docker-compose.yml` file together with them (sometimes in a separate repository) in order to illustrate how a local deployment could work.
+With [docker-compose](https://docs.docker.com/compose/) you can:

 - Define which services and applications were necessary to run a specific solution
-- Define how they could interact with each other
+- Detail how they could interact with each other
 - Specify in which order they should start
-- Describe the network in which the services were going to be deployed
+- Describe the network in which the containers were going to be deployed
 - Setup the environment for everything to work in harmony

 After a while I got used to the simplicity and usefulness of docker compose.
-However, deploying services with docker compose like this (that is: without [Swarm mode](https://docs.docker.com/engine/swarm/) had an important limitation: **you could only deploy to a single machine**.
+However, deploying services with docker compose like this (that is: without [Swarm mode](https://docs.docker.com/engine/swarm/)) had an important limitation: **you could only deploy to a single machine**.

 If you have more advanced deployment needs, e.g.:

 - Deployment of services on a cluster with various nodes
-- Use of a scaling strategy
+- Need of a scaling strategy
 - Coordinate updates with zero-downtime deployment

 then you need a container orchestrator.
 There are a number of solutions for orchestration of containers in the cloud: Docker Swarm, Kubernetes, Apache Mesos, CloudFoundry's Diego...

 Depending on your needs, the right tool might vary.
 For me, Kubernetes seemed like a very good compromise between features and ease of use.
 Some of the reasons why I think it's a good choice are:

 - It's perfectly integrated with docker.
-If you're already using docker containers, then you're halfway there.
+If you're already using docker containers, then you're halfway there
 - It is open source.
 That means (among other things) that you're not attached to a specific provider.
-There are currently a number of providers of Kubernetes as a service in the cloud and you're always free to deploy Kubernetes clusters yourself on whatever your cloud infrastructure is.
+There are currently a number of providers of Kubernetes as a service in the cloud and you're always free to deploy Kubernetes clusters yourself on whichever your cloud infrastructure is
-- The [documentation](https://kubernetes.io/docs/home/?path=users&persona=app-developer&level=foundational) is very good and the [adoption rate](https://thenewstack.io/data-says-kubernetes-deployment-patterns/) is increasing a lot.
-If you have any problem, there's a good chance that you'll find help on [StackOverflow](https://stackoverflow.com/questions/tagged/kubernetes).
+- The [documentation](https://kubernetes.io/docs/home/?path=users&persona=app-developer&level=foundational) is very good
+- It's currently [by far the most popular](https://thenewstack.io/data-says-kubernetes-deployment-patterns/) container orchestration technology.
+If you have any problem, there's a good chance that you'll find help on [StackOverflow](https://stackoverflow.com/questions/tagged/kubernetes)
 - You can install minikube on your machine and test your complete solution even before it reaches the cloud.
-If something goes wrong, you can try to find out what's happening directly on your machine without having to wait for things to upload and deploy to the cloud.
+If something goes wrong, you can try to find out what's happening directly on your machine without having to wait for things to upload and deploy to the cloud

 ## Learn Kubernetes